Lukefrotts227/astro-fastapi-template/README.md

 1. naturally your venv needs to be activated for this to work
 2. fastapi does not come with a builtin runtime like flask and django so we use uvicorn
 3. to start the development server run `uvicorn main:app --reload`
+## More
+### Astro
+1. very effective for content drive websites
+2. can use any javascript framework with it
+### fastapi
+1. we handle most of the logic and authentication on the backend